jackHay22/sim-manager/docs/output.md

   - `vehicle_id` : the unique identifier for the vehicle
   - `segments` : a list of segments the vehicle has passed by timestep:
     - `ts` : the timestep
-    - `s` : all segments in the map
+    - `s` : visited segments in the map (if segment is not in list it has not been visited by the vehicle)
-      - -1 : The vehicle has not visited this segment
+      - first element: 0-index into `segments` list
-      - non-negative : how long ago in timesteps this vehicle passed this segment
+      - second element: how long ago in timesteps this vehicle passed this segment

 ## Segment Output
 - Format: `json`